Vila Franca de Xira

 In 1951, the town benefited from the completion of the Marechal Carmona Bridge.
 Located almost equidistantly between Lisbon and Santarém, The town provided an ideal place for a road bridge.
 The bridge was the first to cross the Tagus in the Lisbon region, and remained its only crossing until the inauguration of the 25 de Abril Bridge fifteen years later.
 As a result, Vilafranca experienced greater traffic and commercial opportunities during this period.

 Nearby, the town's Misericórdia church features striking 18th-century azulejos (glazed tiles).
 The town also has a Museum of Neo-Realism.

 3 km south of Vila Franca de Xira lies the Lezíria Grande Equestrian Centre, where visitors can watch displays of the Lusitano horses.
 The centre also stages typical bullfighting spectacles in its outdoor bullring.
 Visitors can ride Lusitano horses and take dressage lessons at the Quinta de São Sebastião, a sprawling estate at Arruda dos Vinhos, 11 km west of Vila Franca de Xira.

 The municipality contains several forts built during the Peninsular War and forming part of the Lines of Torres Vedras.
 These include the Fort of Subserra on the first line of defence and the Forts of Serra da Aguieira and the Fort of Casa on the second line.

 Another place of interest, on the left bank, is the Hermitage of Nossa Senhora de Alcamé, which was built so that farmers on the Tagus floodplain would both have somewhere to pray and also somewhere of safety during floods.
 An annual pilgrimage is held to the hermitage with participants going by boat from the town of Vila Franca de Xira on the right bank.

 The current mayor is Fernando Paulo Ferreira, elected in 2021 as a member of the Socialist Party.

+Economy

+The Vilafranca Centro shopping centre opened in 1994.
+Once home to around 180 stores, cinemas and Portugal's first IMAX theatre, it closed in 2013 and has remained vacant for more than a decade.